dsebastien/modernWebDevBuild/README.md

 This project is very opiniated and technology choices are embedded.
 Although, the build is pretty flexible about code/assets organization (to some extent).
 Over time, it'll be interesting to see how customizable we can make this thing.

-*WARNING*: For now, only TypeScript can be used in the project code (everything under app).
-This might change in the future.

 The provided build tasks are based on [Gulp](http://gulpjs.com/).
 Instructions are available below to get you started.

 This project is available as an npm package: https://www.npmjs.com/package/modern-web-dev-build